 4.17.1 Relationship with Distributed Energy Resource Providers

 The CAISO will accept Bids for Energy or Ancillary Services from Distributed Energy Resource Aggregations or submissions of Energy Self-Schedules from Distributed Energy Resource Aggregations, only if such Distributed Energy Resource Aggregations are represented by a Distributed Energy Resource Provider that has entered into a Distributed Energy Resource Provider Agreement with the CAISO to comply with all applicable provisions of the CAISO Tariff as they may be amended from time to time.
 The CAISO will not accept Bids for Energy or Ancillary Services from a Distributed Energy Resource Aggregation other than through a Scheduling Coordinator.
 The Scheduling Coordinator may be the Distributed Energy Resource Provider itself or another entity.
+A Distributed Energy Resource Aggregation shall provide any data or information consistent with the requirements set forth in Section 4.6.4.

 * * * *